- In the 1950s, Eastern indigo snakes completely disappeared from Alabama because of habitat loss, human persecution, and pet traders.

 Eastern Indigo snakes disappeared from Alabama nearly 60 years ago, but scientists and conservationists have been working with the Eastern Indigo Project to bring them back to the state.

-Eastern indigo snakes are native to the southeast United States, and once thrived in the state of Alabama.
-However, in the 1950’s Eastern indigo snakes had completely disappeared from Alabama, primarily because of habitat loss and human persecution.
+Eastern indigo snakes are one of the largest North American snakes, reaching lengths of up to 8 feet long.
+They are native to the southeast United States, and once thrived in the state of Alabama.
+However, in the 1950s Eastern indigo snakes completely disappeared from Alabama, primarily because of habitat loss and human persecution.

 Today, the Eastern indigo snake is a federally threatened species and is protected by federal and state laws.

-To even interact with an Eastern indigo snake in Alabama requires a legal permit—assuming you can find one of these snakes.
-For the past 60 years, sightings of Eastern indigo snakes in Alabama were unheard of.
-Which is why this most recent discovery is so exciting!
+To even interact with an Eastern indigo snake in Alabama requires a legal permit — assuming you can find one of these snakes.
+For the past 60 years or so, sightings of Eastern indigo snakes in Alabama were unheard of.
+This is why this most recent discovery is great news!

 An Exciting New Discovery

-The recently discovered Eastern indigo snake was reported by Francesca Erickson, a grad student conducting a survey in the Conecuh National Forest in Southern Alabama.
+The recently discovered Eastern indigo snake was reported in March 2022 by Francesca Erickson, a grad student conducting a survey in the Conecuh National Forest in Southern Alabama.

 She reported that the snake was about a foot long and probably less than a year old.

-The snake did not have a tracker on and was much smaller than the snakes released by conservationists (those snakes are usually five feet or longer).
+The snake did not have a tracker on and was much smaller than the snakes released by conservationists, which are usually five feet or longer.
 The Alabama Wildlife and Freshwater Fisheries Division confirmed that this snake “is the product of natural pairings among those purposely released in Conecuh National Forest.”

 The first wild-hatched snake found in Alabama was discovered in 2020.
 The discovery of this second snake suggests that the Eastern indigo snake is finally establishing itself in Alabama and breeding.